Instructions For Dentists

 ADDING A SOFT PALATE ELEVATOR

-If you want to add a soft palate elevator to a maxillary appliance, the impression of the maxillary arch should include enough posterior landmarks to enable you to identify the midline of the soft palate, where the silicone rubber bulb should push upward.
-The antero-posterior location of the rubber ball is much less critical than its midline location, because it can still tent the soft palate whether it is located near the front or near the back of the soft palate.
-Soft palate tenting devices can be easily added to upper dentures, because elevating the soft palate rarely requires enough force to cause unseating of the posterior end of the denture.
+If you want to add a soft palate elevator to a maxillary appliance, the impression of the maxillary arch should include enough posterior landmarks to enable you to identify the midline of the soft palate.
+The antero-posterior location of the silicone rubber bulb is much less critical than its midline location, because it can still tent the soft palate whether it is located near the front or near the back of the soft palate.

 SEND TO LAB WITH PRESCRIPTION